biggis-project/biggis-docs/docs/methods/exasol-virtual-schema.md

 }
 ```

-Notes
+!!! note
-* **variableInputArgs**: default value is false.
-If true, numArgs is not defined.
+    **variableInputArgs**: default value is `false`.
+If true, `numArgs` is not defined.

 Arithmetic operators have following names: ADD, SUB, MULT, FLOAT_DIV.
-They are defined as infix (just a hint, not necessary)
+They are defined as infix (just a hint, not
+necessary)

 ```json
 {